misiVoroslakos/Ephys_workshop/docs/modules/04_probes.md

 5. What you would measure to declare success

 ## Repo navigation
-- Next module in the deck is usually grounding/reference — add when ready.
+- Next module in the deck is grounding/reference.